 Grant Wood Trail Extension (Highway 13 to 35th Street)

-The Grant Wood Trail Extension project is jointly funded by the Linn county Conservation Department, the City of Marion, and a federal surface Transportation Program grant.
+The Grant Wood Trail Extension project is jointly funded by the Linn County Conservation Department, the City of Marion, and a Federal Surface Transportation Program grant, with additional funding from the Linn County Trails Association.
 The Grant Wood Trail extension will mostly utilize former railroad alignment to connect with the planned trails along the Central Corridor roadway project.
-Construction is anticipated in 2017.
+The trail will be a 10-foot wide, hard surface trail extending through the existing underpass at Highway 13.
+Construction will begin no later than April 16, 2018.
+Linn County Conservation is also creating plans to extend the Grant Wood Trail, with granular base, approximately 3 miles east to Oxley Road.

 CeMar Trail and Bridges